bonsai-rx/sgen/docs/articles/data-definition.md

 )
 ```

+A data object initializer expression will create a new anonymous record type in the current workflow context, but unfortunately this comes with several limitations.

-This approach works, but is somewhat brittle, as the `Person` record exists only as an anonymous type in the current workflow compiler context.
-This limitation prevents the creation of named references to the type, required for instance to create [Subject Sources](https://bonsai-rx.org/docs/articles/subjects.html#source-subjects).
-It also requires scripting to be used anywhere we need to create new objects.
+First, the type has no name, so we do not know whether it refers to the `Person` concept, or any other concept.
+Furthermore, having no name means it is not possible to create any objects requiring a named reference to a type, for exampling when creating [Subject Sources](https://bonsai-rx.org/docs/articles/subjects.html#source-subjects).
+Finally, this approach requires the use of scripting anywhere we need to create new objects.

 ## Custom Scripting Extension